-The God's Design Science series courses, now in their fourth editions, are an outstanding program for grades three through eight.
+The God's Design Science series courses are an outstanding program for children in kindergarten through eighth grade.

-There are four groups of books within the series.
-There are three textbooks in each group with a teacher supplement for each text that includes teaching information, supply lists, and answer keys.
+There are five courses in the series.
+Each course has three student textbooks and a teacher's guide for each textbook.
+The teacher's guides have teaching information, a schedule, supply lists, student worksheets, quizzes, and answer keys.
 You can also download free PDF files with all of the worksheets and tests.

-Titles for each of the four groups are:
+Titles for each of the courses and their three sections are:

-Life: The Human Body, The World of Plants, The World of Animals
+Life: The World of Plants, The Human Body, The World of Animals

-Heaven and Earth: Our Planet Earth, Our Weather and Water, Our Universe
+Heaven and Earth: Our Weather and Water, Our Universe, Our Planet Earth

-Chemistry and Ecology: Properties of Matter, Properties of Atoms and Molecules, Properties of Ecosystems
+Chemistry and Ecology: Properties of Ecosystems, Properties of Atoms and Molecules, Properties of Matter

-The philosophical and theological information at the front of each of the teacher supplement books is critical for understanding the unique perspective and design of these textbooks; this information is a must-read for teachers.
+The philosophical and theological information at the front of each of the teacher's guides is critical for understanding the unique perspective and design of these textbooks; this information is a must-read for teachers.
 Downloadable PDF files have worksheets for some of the lessons—some are required as part of the activities.
 Many of these pages are data recording sheets or other means of recording observations.
 The quizzes for each unit and a final exam are also included among the downloadable PDF files.

 Brief teaching instructions at the beginning of each textbook point out the icon coding system used to indicate lessons and activities targeted for younger and older students.
 Older students generally are given more information and more-challenging activities in addition to the activities completed by younger students.